ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 As a result, in the left corner a small window pops up informing you of the progress of the deployment of the change.

-As you see, even doing a rather small change the configuraiton required multiple clicks and interactions with the user - the more of these steps can be automated, the better.
+As you see, even doing a rather small change the configuration required multiple clicks and interactions with the user - the more of these steps can be automated, the better.

 ----